dsafa/CSDeskBand/README.md

 ```
 _Note that GAC installation requires the assemblies to be [Strong-Named](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/strong-named-assemblies)_

+Here is an [example .bat file](./tools/install-example.bat) for installing a deskband.

 ## Examples
-There are examples included for Winforms and WPF in the Sample.Win and Sample.Wpf projects
+There are example deskbands included for Winforms and WPF in the [Sample.Win](https://github.com/dsafa/CSDeskBand/tree/master/src/Sample.Win) and [Sample.Wpf](https://github.com/dsafa/CSDeskBand/tree/master/src/Sample.Wpf) projects.

 ### Compatibility
 Tested on Windows 10 x64